21 Jan 2016

 4 - Coventry University 16%

-Of the survey findings the BIDA said ‘The difference between the top five institutions and the other 62 was stark.
+Of the survey results the BIDA said ‘The difference between the top five institutions and the other 62 was stark.
 Half were not chosen at all, and a further quarter of institutions were selected only once or twice’.